emoryhubbard/autocode-native/README.md

 - [reqwest](https://crates.io/crates/reqwest)

 # Future Work

+Note: Some of this work has already been completed.
+See the [Autocode repo](https://github.com/emoryhubbard/Autocode) for the current status of the project.

 - Implement an Extract API endpoint to enable Autocode Native to extract JSX code, based on similar work with [ExtractJS](https://github.com/emoryhubbard/ExtractJS).
 - Implement file modification using the ChatGPT responses, using the Extract endpoint.